- Levels Taught:

 Any student/parent wishing to terminate lessons must do so in writing.
-The termination will go into effect at the start of the following billing cycle.
-The studio shall not assume financial responsibility for the remainder of the billing cycle during which termination occurs.
+The termination will go into effect at the start of the following billing cycle and any remaining lessons will be marked as missed.
+The studio will not assume financial responsibility for the remainder of the billing cycle during which termination occurs.
 Borrowed music/materials will need to be returned to the teacher at the conclusion of study.

 I am the principal cantor, soprano soloist, psalmist, and leader of song.
 I also assist in rehearsals for the Children's and Adult Choirs and help with liturgical planning.

 Teach private voice, piano, and violin lessons to students ages 3 to adult.

 I helped lead the soprano section and sang solos occasionally with this group, which performs four times per year in the Princeton area.